our team

 Every individual deserves to be shown dignity, be reminded they have inherent value, and live a life free from homelessness.
 We intentionally do this by focusing on three areas:

-Executive Leadership Team
+Senior Leadership Team

 Gordon Oosting